oracle/pgql-lang/pages/pgql-1.1-spec.md

 *For precision and scale, see [Implicit Type Conversion](#implicit-type-conversion).

-#### Comparing Different Temporal Types
+### Timezones and Comparison of Time Values

 Binary operations are only allowed if both operands are of the same type, with the following two exceptions:

 - _time_ values can be compared to _time with timezone_ values
 - _timestamp_ values can be compared to _timestamp with timezone_ values

-To compare such time(stamp) with timezone values to other time(stamp) values (with or without timezone), values are first normalized to have the same timezone, before they are compared.
+To compare such _time(stamp) with timezone_ values to other time(stamp) values (with or without timezone), values are first normalized to have the same timezone, before they are compared.
 Comparison with other operand type combinations, such as dates and timestamp, is not possible.
-However, casting between e.g. dates and timestamp is allowed (see [Explicit Type Conversion](#explicit-type-conversion-cast)).
+However, it is possible to [cast](#explicit-type-conversion-cast) between e.g. dates and timestamps.

 ### Operator Precedence